elashish14/blog/content/why-i-prefer-document-typesetters.md

 ### Viewing

 Collaborators who need to preview text in its distribution format can do so in whichever medium they wish.
-The flexibility to view in a web browser or PDF viewer is possible.
+There is flexibility to use a web browser, a PDF viewer, or some other tool.
 It is also possible to output to multiple kinds of paper formats if a hard copy is desired.
 Additionally, multiple styles can be created and chosen dynamically.
 For example, separate styles could be created for drafting, review, and final publication.

 ### Collaboration

-To begin with, input documents can be split into multiple files, so multiple authors can work independently on their own sections without having to perform difficult manual merges at the end of the process or using manual labour to ensure that styling is consistent.
-If users wish to use an external tool to sync their changes (such as git, for example), they can easily share changes in isolated patches and rebase on the most recent working copy.
+When documents can be split into multiple files, it is much easier for authors to work independently on their own sections without conflict.
+On the other hand, it is very difficult and requires much more manual labour to merge separate ODF/OOXML documents.
+And should users choose to use an external tool to sync their changes (for example, git), they can easily share changes in isolated patches and rebase on the most recent working copy.

 ### Updating